(Professor and Head, Department of Obstetrics and Hynecology, Seth G S Medical College & K E M Hospital, Mumbai, India.)

 Figure 1.
 Laparoscopy findings: RUOL- right uteroovarian ligament, RRL – right round ligament, RFT – right fallopian tube, RO – right ovary, U - uterus.

 The first case of an absence of a fallopian tube in the world literature was reported by Alexander in 1947.
 However it was a case of unilateral mesonephric and paramesonephric duct agenesis.
 There are several reports of unilateral absence of ovary and fallopian tube.
 Absence of an entire fallopian tube alone is extremely uncommon.
 Absence of a part of a fallopian tube is more common than total absence.[2, 3] The uterus is the most common site of congenital malformations of the female genital tract.
-The next common sites is the vagina.
+The next common site is the vagina.
 The fallopian tube alone is a rare site, though it can be absent in cases of unilateral mullerian agenesis, in which the uterus on the same side is also not developed (unicornuate uterus).
 Unilateral ovarian and fallopian tube agenesis is believed to occur in 1:11240 cases.
 When both the ovary and fallopian tube are absent on one side, the most likely cause is torsion of the adnexal structures, the symptoms caused by which may or may not be remembered by the patient.
 The tube and ovary undergo ischemic necrosis and get resorbed.
 Less commonly it is due to a congenital malformation.
 [5, 6, 7] The presence of ovarian and tubal remnants in the peritoneal cavity in such a case supports the theory of torsion being responsible for such cases.
 Congenital malformations of the fallopian tub include accessory ostia, duplication of the entire tube, diverticulum formation and partial or complete absence of the fallopian tube.[9, 10]

 Usually the condition is diagnosed incidentally during a laparoscopy or laparotomy which is being done for an unrelated condition.
 Pednekar and Parulekar reported unilateral absence of midportion of the left fallopian tube at the time of a cesarean section in a multiparous patient.
 Partial absence of the tube was reported in 18 cases by Nawroth et al. Total absence of a fallopian tube is even rarer.
 Paternoster et al reported two such cases.
 Paterson and Chan reported a curious case with absence of proximal part of the left fallopian tube and separation of the distal end into 3 parts.